Polycystic Ovary Syndrome (PCOS)

-- Obesity—Up to 80% of women with PCOS are obese.
+- Obesity—As many as 4 in 5 women with PCOS are obese.

-- Excess hair growth on the face, chest, abdomen, or upper thighs—This condition, called hirsutism, affects more than 70% of women with PCOS.
+- Excess hair growth on the face, chest, abdomen, or upper thighs—This condition, called hirsutism, affects more than 7 in 10 women with PCOS.

 - Severe acne or acne that occurs after adolescence and does not respond to usual treatments